 The ADS depositary may ask for proof of identity and the genuineness of signatures before canceling ADSs.
 The withdrawal of the deposited securities represented by ADSs may be delayed until the ADS depositary receives satisfactory evidence of compliance with all applicable laws and regulations.
 A holder of ADSs is not entitled to withdraw the shares underlying CPOs.
-When ADSs are surrendered prior to the conversion date, the holder will be entitled to receive successor trust CPOs.
+When ADSs are surrendered prior to the conversion date, the holder will be entitled to receive CPOs; after the conversion date, the holder will be entitled to receive successor trust CPOs.
 The ADS depositary will only accept ADSs for cancellation that represent a whole number of deposited securities.